buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Having explored the benefits of pattern languages, and provided some history about their origins, in this section **I’ll dive deeper and explore some examples of patterns**, demonstrating how they can work together as part of a greater whole.

-The beauty of this approach, **building from the object up**, is that it allows us to establish an information architecture at every level of our design’s hierarchy: **Components → Patterns → Pages → Flows**.
+The beauty of this approach, **building from the object up**, is that it allows us to establish a structure and hierarchy at every level of our design: **Components → Patterns → Pages → Flows**.

-If we **consider the information architecture of the patterns we build**, when we subsequently put these patterns together to form pages, our overall information architecture falls more or less into place.
-In short, it’s important to **consider the information architecture of our content at multiple levels as we design it**.
+If we **consider the structure and hierarchy of the patterns we build**, when we subsequently put these patterns together to form pages, our overall structure and hierarchy falls more or less into place.
+In short, it’s important to **consider the structure and hierarchy of our content at multiple levels as we design it**.

 As with the components I explored in Chapter 2, where components were built out of objects, **patterns are – themselves – built out of objects and components**, we’re simply increasing the complexity.